indiesoftby/defold-playable-ads/README.md

 # Defold for Playable Ads

-This project contains the [Gulp](https://gulpjs.com/) tasks, which:
+This repository contains a script for the [Gulp](https://gulpjs.com/) build system, which:
 1. Downloads [bob.jar](https://d.defold.com/stable/).
 2. Builds the project for the HTML5 platform using `bob.jar`.
 3. Combines all resources into **a single HTML file**.
 The asm.js binary of the Defold engine is compressed using zlib deflate.